-Recent data on skate catch and landings in the Norwegian Sea are almost exclusively from Norway, and species information from the Norwegian Reference Fleet (Table 14.2) may be indicative of the total catch and landings.
-The estimation of total skate catches and landings by species relied on some strong assumptions, e.g. that data from the Coastal and Oceanic Reference Fleets operating in the Norwegian Sea are representative for vessels below and above 21 m respectively, and that the relative species composition of skate catches in either of these two reference fleets has been stable over the last ten years.
-These assumptions were made due to limited availability of data.
-With increased data and extended time series, these assumptions should be relaxed by including running averages over shorter time periods, e.g. 3-5 years.
+Recent data on skate catch and landings in the Norwegian Sea are almost exclusively from Norway, and species information from the Norwegian Reference Fleet (Table 14.2) may be indicative of the species composition of total catch and landings.
+The estimation of total skate catches and landings by species relied on some strong assumptions, e.g., that data from the Coastal and Oceanic Reference Fleets operating in the Norwegian Sea are representative of vessels below and above 21 m, respectively.
+Also, that the relative species composition of skate catches in either of these two reference fleets has been stable over the last ten years.
+These assumptions were made due to limited data availability.

 Even after allocating skate landings to species based on data from the Reference Fleet, the generic "Skates and rays" category still accounted for about 30% of the total skate landings.
-A further reduction of this proportion should however be achievable.
-The work on improving species identification by arranging workshops for reference fleet crew and education during visits at sea will continue to further improve data quality in the future.
+A further reduction of this proportion should, however, be achievable in the future.
+Work on improving species identification by arranging workshops for reference fleet crew and education during visits at sea is ongoing.

-In addition, the splitting by species should also be validated by independent surveys.
+As mentioned here since 2016, in addition, the splitting by species should also be validated by independent surveys.
 The best way to do this is probably to include skates on the list of species sampled from selected landing ports.
 Skates are mostly landed as wings in Norway, which can make conventional species identification more difficult (although skate identification could be confirmed with genetic barcoding).
 Programmes for market sampling of skate landings could usefully be undertaken.